quasarframework/quasar/docs/src/pages/vue-components/popup-edit.md

 <DocExample title="Customizing QPopupEdit" file="Customizing" />

 ### Persistent and with buttons
 You can also add two buttons with the `buttons` prop, "Cancel" and "Set" (the default labels).
 These buttons help to control the user's input.
 Along with the `buttons` prop, you also have the `persistent` prop, which denies the user from closing the popup with the escape key or clicking/ tapping outside of the popup.
-The `persistent` prop is demonstrated in the "carbs" column.
 Lastly, you can control the labels of the two buttons with the `label-set` and `label-cancel` props, as seen in the "Protein" column.
 Notice "Save" is replacing "Set" and "Close" is replacing "Cancel".

+> The `persistent` prop is demonstrated in the "carbs" column.

 <DocExample title="Persistent edit, and with buttons" file="WithButtons" />